FIGBERT/figbert.com/content/reading/illusion-of-return.md

 **Author's Note:** I write everything in a conversational tone, so I doubt anybody reading this will notice much difference, but this review was originally a presentation.
-It is one of two I gave in Russell Berman's wonderful [Zionism and the Novel], the second of which [you can read here].
+It is one of two I gave in Russell Berman's wonderful [Zionism and the Novel].
 It was first written in [iA Presenter].
 The title I have given the review here on the website was taken from our syllabus.
+For another artifact of my work in the class, check out my review of [Waking Lions].

 ## Let's begin
 ~~Alright close your laptops and let's do this for real.~~ To get you up